SAP-samples/cloud-sf-extension-cap-sample/mission/extension-app/README.md

     ![Open Workspace](./images/dev-cap-app-8.png)

-14. Upload the three SAP SuccessFactors API **.edmx** files which you have downloaded from [SAP API Business Hub](../api-hub/README.md).
+14. Upload the three SAP SuccessFactors API **.edmx** files which you have downloaded from [SAP Business Accelerator Hub](../api-hub/README.md).
 14. Open a new terminal, navigate to the **cloud-sf-extension-cap-sample** folder and import the three **.edmx** files to the project using the **cds import** commands as shown below:

     ```bash